massoncheg/forgejo-docs/admin/config-cheat-sheet.md

 ## Default Configuration (non-`app.ini` configuration)

 These values are environment-dependent but form the basis of a lot of values.
-They will be reported as part of the default configuration when running `forgejo --help` or on start-up.
+They will be reported as part of the default configuration when running `forgejo help` or on start-up.
 The order they are emitted there is slightly different but we will list them here in the order they are set-up.

 - _`AppPath`_: This is the absolute path of the running forgejo binary.
 - _`AppWorkPath`_: This refers to "working path" of the `forgejo` binary.
 It is determined by using the first set thing in the following hierarchy:
   - The `--work-path` flag passed to the binary
   - The environment variable `$FORGEJO_WORK_DIR`
   - A built-in value set at build time (see building from source)
-  - Otherwise it defaults to the directory of the _`AppPath`_
+  - Otherwise, it defaults to the directory of the _`AppPath`_
   - If any of the above are relative paths then they are made absolute against the directory of the _`AppPath`_
 - _`CustomPath`_: This is the base directory for custom templates and other options.